RussBoyy/KakfaOnEC2vesusMSKComparison/readme.md

 **When should you NOT use kafka**

-Kafka a substitute for Analytic Databases: Kafka's forte isn't complex analytics across large database joins.
-Systems like SQL, MapReduce and Redshift are other specialized databases and are better geared for such tasks.
+Kafka is not a substitute for Analytic Databases: Kafka's forte isn't complex analytics across large database joins.
+Systems like SQL, MapReduce and Redshift are other specialized databases are better geared for such tasks.

-Kafka is unit as a Massive Client Proxy.
-If your organisation is intending to connect to millions, like in gaming or mobility services, kafka isn't the best pick.
-Consider MQ DT or REST proxies for large-scale client handling.

 Avoid for Hard Real-Time Systems: Systems necessitating strict real-time responses, like self-driving cars, are outside Kafka's domain.
 However, for low latency enterprise needs, Kafka still stands strong.